unicode-org/cldr/docs/ldml/tr35-keyboards.md

 If two `<reorder>` elements have a non empty intersection, then they are split and merged.
 They are split such that where there were two `<reorder>` elements, there are, in effect (but not actuality), three elements consisting of:

 * `@from`, `@before` that match the intersection of the two rules.
-The other attributes are merged, as described below.
+The other attribute values are merged, as described below.
-* `@from`, `@before` that match the set of strings in the first rule not in the intersection with the other attributes from the first rule.
+* `@from`, `@before` that match the set of strings in the first rule not in the intersection with the other attribute values from the first rule.
-* `@from`, `@before` that match the set of strings in the second rule not in the intersection, with the other attributes from the second rule.
+* `@from`, `@before` that match the set of strings in the second rule not in the intersection, with the other attribute values from the second rule.

 When merging the other attributes, the second rule is taken to have priority (being an override of the earlier element).
 Where the second rule does not define the value for a character but the first does, the value is taken from the first rule, otherwise it is taken from the second rule.